RubenDillon/tanzu/tap5/readme.md

 			this will list the current databases on PostgreSQL
 		\q
 			to exit
-	7. Test the connection from another machine sudo apt-get install postgresql-client psql -U admin -p 5432 -h postgresql.solateam.be where postgresql.solateam.be is the DNS record generated por the postgreSQL docker running on a VM

 	7. Install PGAdmin to manage this instance from a web browser docker pull dpage/pgadmin4:latest